The Coastal Garden

 Some key design features included:

-• Space and Form: Stepping stone paths and focal points were used to create a sense of flow and discovery, an invitation to explore the garden.
+• Use of Space: Stepping stone paths and focal points were used to create a sense of flow and discovery, an invitation to explore the garden.
 A multi-functional seating and dining area was positioned to celebrate the south-facing aspect.

 • Architectural Harmony: Existing paving was retained to reduce the carbon footprint of the design, and complemented by introducing contrasting pavers that intentionally mirrored the lines of the home's timber cladding.